Reviewed by Clare Waismann, RAS / SUDCC

 When People Search for Drug Detox Near Me, What Are They Seeking?

-Medically assisted detox programs provide ongoing medical support to patients undergoing detoxification from drugs or alcohol.
+Medically assisted detox programs provide ongoing medical support to detoxification patients from drugs or alcohol.
 During the withdrawal phase, individuals receive medical assistance and supportive medications to alleviate discomfort while controlling the body’s physical response.
 These types of programs provide the safest and most comfortable detox processes.
 Meanwhile, patients also receive professional emotional support.

 Medical detoxification programs that start in a hospital provide a much higher safety level than those that do not.
 Patients can undergo a comprehensive medical evaluation at a hospital to assess their health condition and choose the safest detox protocol.
-Furthermore, medical specialists are widely available at a hospital to consult and care for unexpected events during detoxification.
+Furthermore, medical specialists are widely available at hospitals to consult and care for unexpected events during detoxification.
 Although not all patients need this superior level of care during detoxification, those who don’t have access to it often suffer unnecessary consequences.

-Most people look for inpatient medical detox programs because they provide potent medications to alleviate withdrawal symptoms.
+Most people seek inpatient medical detox programs because they provide potent medications to alleviate withdrawal symptoms.
 However, as pleasant as it is to bypass much of the painful withdrawal symptoms, knowing that medical professionals are safeguarding your health is a worthwhile bonus!
 Additionally, medically assisted detox programs improve your physical health on a grander scale.
 Labs can show certain nutritional deficiencies at the hospital, which the patient often ignores because opioids can mask the symptoms.
-Addressing those deficiencies intravenously at a hospital is also a huge benefit that can make a recovery much more comfortable.
+Addressing those deficiencies intravenously at a hospital is also a huge benefit that can make recovery much more comfortable.

 A Step Above